hangkwang/2019_07_30_practice/README.md

 here is a second change I made in Rstudio

-Hans add a new line.
+Hans add a new line via Visual Studio.